Lande21/RolandeU.github.io/README.md

 I HIT 1.7K COMMITS YAY!!!

 - Occasion: 24'
-I went for a walk, saw people from ss
+- I went for a walk, saw people from ss
-MIRACLE: ARE ALWAYS HAPPENING!
+- MIRACLE: ARE ALWAYS HAPPENING!
 Lord did it!
+PP made ikinono sha!
 GOD will provide always 100%.
 I just love GOD SO MUCH.
 He has a plan!ALWAYS!